Loading...

 GM Glyphs

-• Run and report 10 adventures with the Exclusive or Glyph tag.
-With the exception of multi-table interactives, a particular Scenario can earn credit for a maximum of 3 of those 10.
+• Run 10 or more adventures that have the Exclusive or Glyph tag or are a multi-table interactive special scenario.
+Except for multi-table interactive specials, a particular adventure can earn credit for a maximum of 3 of those 10.

-• Complete 3 evaluation games in the presence of a Qualified Evaluator (A Venture-Captain, Regional Venture-Coordinator, or Paizo Organized Play staffer) using the Organized Play rubric.
+• Complete 3 evaluation games, each in the presence of a different Qualified Evaluator (a Venture-Captain, Regional Venture-Coordinator, or Paizo Organized Play staffer) using the Organized Play rubric.

 To fully experience the benefits of peer review and feedback, we recommend the following observation schedule:

-• 0–10 table credits: You’re getting your feet wet.
-Thanks for GMing!
+• 0–10 GM table credits: You are starting your GM adventure.
+Thank you for GMing!

 Switch Language